somechris/qansible/roles/pop3-server/README.txt

 Installs an POP3 server for people to fetch their mail.
 The POP3 server serves mail from /var/mail to users.
-But the POP3 server does not care how mail gets to /var/mail (see email-server role for getting mail to /var/mail).
+But the POP3 server does not care how mail gets to /var/mail (see smtp-server role for getting mail to /var/mail).